You are on our United Kingdom site

 Whistleblowing, third party harassment and sexual harassment

-Included in the Employment Rights Bill.
 Further regulations are awaited to specify what steps are to be regarded as ‘reasonable’ in respect of the duty to prevent sexual harassment.
-It is unclear whether this is one of the targeted areas on which the Government plans to consult in 2025.

 Public sector socio-economic duty and dual discrimination

-Not in the Employment Rights Bill.
-As these are essentially lying dormant on existing statute books, these could be enacted quickly.
+Subject to a call for evidence (now closed) and response awaited.
+As these are essentially lying dormant on existing statute books, these could be enacted quickly via the Equality (Race and Disability) Bill.

 Sources